microsoft/vscode-docs/docs/sourcecontrol/intro-to-git.md

 VS Code provides several ways to get started in a Git repository.

-### Clone a repository from GitHub
+### Clone a repository

-To clone a repository from GitHub, execute the `Git: Clone` command or click the `Clone Repository` button in the *Source Control* view.
+To clone a repository from GitHub, execute the **Git: Clone** command or select the **Clone Repository** button in the **Source Control** view.
 If you clone from GitHub, VS Code will prompt you to authenticate with GitHub.
 This will allow you to search all available repositories and clone private repositories.
-For other Git providers enter the repository URL and click "Clone" and pick a folder.
+For other Git providers enter the repository URL and select **Clone** and pick a folder.
 VS Code will open it once the repository has been cloned.

 ### Initialize a repository in a local folder

 To initialize a new local repository, pick an existing or new folder on your computer and open it in VS Code.
-In the "Source Control" tab, click the "Initialize Repository" button.
+In the **Source Control** tab, select the **Initialize Repository** button.
 This will create a new Git repository in the current folder, allowing you to start tracking code changes.

 #### Publish local repository to GitHub

 Once you have a local Git repository set up, you can publish it to GitHub.
 This will create a new repository on your GitHub account, and push your local code to the remote repository.
 It is great for backing up your code, collaborating with others, and automating your workflow with GitHub Actions.

-Use the the `Publish to GitHub` command or the "Publish Repository" button in the "Source Control" tab.
+Use the **Publish to GitHub** command or the **Publish Repository** button in the **Source Control** tab.
 This will prompt you to authenticate with GitHub.
 You can then choose a name and description for the repository, and whether to make it public or private.
 Once the repository has been created, VS Code will push your local code to the remote repository.

 ### Open a GitHub repository in a Codespace

 Codespaces let you to open a GitHub repository in a full configured cloud-based development environment, allowing you to develop in a browser without having to install any software on your local computer.
 They include free usage for individuals which makes it easy to getting started in open source.

 Install the [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension into VS Code and sign in with GitHub.
-Run the `Codespaces: Create New Codespace` command and pick the repository and branch you want to open.
+Run the **Codespaces: Create New Codespace** command and pick the repository and branch you want to open.
 The Codespace will open in a new window.

 (Todo: Add video loop)

 Alternatively, you can also start from a template from the [GitHub's Codespaces site](https://github.com/codespaces/templates).
-If you already have a Codespace open in your browser, you can open it in your Desktop VS Code by running the `Codespaces: Open in VS Code Desktop` command.
+If you already have a Codespace open in your browser, you can open it in your Desktop VS Code by running the **Codespaces: Open in VS Code Desktop** command.
 Learn more about Codespaces to forwarding ports.

 ### Open a GitHub Repository remotely

 VS Code remote repositories allows you to browse and edit a GitHub repository without cloning it to your local computer.
 This is useful for quickly making changes to a remote repository without having to clone the entire codebase to your local machine.

 First install the the [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) extension.
-Run the command `Remote Repositories: Open Remote Repository...` or use the `Open Remote Repository` button the Explorer view.
+Run the command **Remote Repositories: Open Remote Repository...** or use the **Open Remote Repository** button the Explorer view.
 Search and select the GitHub repository that you want to open.

 (Todo: Add screenshot)